bluz225/GA-425-Unit1-P1/README.md

 #### Game Play
 -   show current player
 -   generate and render player 1 and player 2 as chosen "turret" shapes/assets
--   implement a barrel that goes from center of the turret to the mouse
+-   implement a barrel that is controlled by w s / up and down arrow
--   fires on mouse click from barrel opening
+-   fires on space bar click from barrel opening
 -   implement turn switching
 -   generate flat landscape
 -   generate a projectile when fired and show projectile motion